-- " A heat recovery steam generator (HRSG) will be added to the gas turbine to recover waste heat, to drive the steam turbine cycle. - " A condenser which converts exhaust steam from the steam turbine back into water through a cooling process. - " Depending on the configuration, a bypass stack for the CCGT, anticipated to be approximately 60 m in height will be associated with each HRSG. - Water treatment plant (for treatment of potable water and production of demineralised water (for steam generation)). - " Dry-cooled technology consisting of a system of aircooled condenser fans situated in fan banks approximately between 25-30 m above ground.
+- " A heat recovery steam generator (HRSG) will be added to the gas turbine to recover waste heat, to drive the steam turbine cycle.
+One HRSG can be linked to two or three OCGT units. - " A condenser which converts exhaust steam from the steam turbine back into water through a cooling process. - " Depending on the configuration, a bypass stack for the CCGT, anticipated to be approximately 60 m in height will be associated with each HRSG. - Water treatment plant (for treatment of potable water and production of demineralised water (for steam generation)).